chevillardf/BB-SAR/README.md

 # BB-SAR

 **BB-SAR** is a web application designed for analyzing structure-activity relationships (SAR) at the building block (BB) level.
-It facilitates data-driven decision-making in medicinal chemistry projects by focusing on a defined chemical series.
+It facilitates data-driven decision-making in medicinal chemistry projects by focusing on a defined **chemical series**.

 ## Features
-- Analyzes molecular properties using building blocks (BBs)
+- Analyzes biological/physicochemical properties from the BB perspective.
-- Simplifies the data complexity and helps identify trends between molecular features and properties
+- Simplifies the data complexity and helps identify trends between molecular features and properties.
-- Provides an intuitive interface for medicinal chemists
+- Provides an intuitive interface for medicinal chemists.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.